ubilab-escape/second-door/README.md

 ## Stage 2 - Restoring the power supply for the robot

-Inside the fusebox is a pcb and three small "rewiring" riddles need to be solved.
+Inside the fusebox two small "rewiring" riddles need to be solved .
 The following image shows the inside of the fusebox.

 <p align="center">
 <img src="/docu/readme/finished_box.jpg" width=800>